pculllback/atml3-docs/source/includes/_methods.md

 * startindex - index to start the search from
 * filter - Definition of the filter as key/value pair.
 Applicable for equal filters only!

-The function prev_event searches in the other direction.
+The method prev_event searches in the other direction.
 Is no event found, an empty object is returned.

 ### sort()

-storts a list numerically, a list of objects by a given field or by a lambda function that compares the objects contained in the list:
+storts a list numerically, a list of objects by a given field or by a lambda method that compares the objects contained in the list:
 ```atml3
   sort(list)
   sort(list, fieldname)